Timensider/churn-prediction-streaming-service/README.md

 ## Author’s Note

-This version of the project was developed **after completing the original Coursera challenge** to practice:
+This version of the project was developed **after completing the original Coursera challenge**, and is intended for educational and portfolio purposes only.

+All code, models, and evaluations were written independently to:
- - Building more robust models
+- Explore more robust modeling techniques
- - Automating tuning with Optuna
+- Automate tuning with Optuna
- - Interpreting results with SHAP
+- Improve interpretability using SHAP and other tools

+⚠️ **Note**: This repository does **not** include the original Coursera datasets or any proprietary course materials, in compliance with Coursera's content policy.

-AI tools were used for research, code drafting, and documentation — reflecting a modern, real-world workflow.
+AI tools were used to support research, code drafting, and documentation — reflecting a modern, real-world workflow.

 ---

 ## License

 This project is open-source and released under the MIT License.
+See the [LICENSE](LICENSE) file for details.